-The people living in India, Pakistan and Philippines naturally have a large selection of mangoes to choose from owing to the fact that their countries produce the fruits in enormous amounts.
+The people living in India, Pakistan, and the Philippines naturally have a large selection of mangoes to choose from owing to the fact that their countries produce the fruits in enormous amounts.
 It would be interesting to mention that all three of these countries have Mango as their National fruit too.
 Let’s take a look at some of the 10 Best Kinds of Mangoes You Would like to Eat from all around the world.

 The vibrant yellow Ataulfo with a sweet and creamy flavor is every mango lover’s absolute favorite.
-Ataulfo has smooth, firm flesh with no fibers making it easier to use in salads or simply consume on its own.
+Ataulfo has smooth, firm flesh with no fibers making it easier to use in salads or just consume on its own.
 This kind of mango is small and oval in shape.
 Ataulfo is primarily grown in Mexico from March to July.

 Rich, with aromatic overtones, Haden is an excellent choice for use in cooking or for consuming as it is.
 Haden mangos have a firm flesh with fine fibers making it not-so-stringy and off putting like some other fibrous varieties.
 Haden mangos are bright red in color with green and yellow overtones and small white dots.
 This kind of mangos has a medium to large oval-round shape.
 Haden also is a Mexican delicacy although its roots can be found in South Florida.
 This variety was first planted in 1910 and gave birth to a whole mango industry in South Florida.
 It is available throughout April and May.

-The Kent mangos feature a sweet and rich taste which is further enhanced by their juicy flesh which has limited number of fibers.
+The Kent mangos feature a sweet and delicious taste which is further enhanced by their juicy flesh which has a limited number of fibers.
 Due to their texture and flavor, Kent mangos are ideal for juicing and drying and also find uses in baking (they make for a great mango bread recipe!).
-Kent mangos are dark green in color having a dark red blush over a small portion of the fruit.
+Kent mangos are dark green having a dark red blush over a small portion of the fruit.
 The fruit itself is large and oval in shape.
 Available from January to March and June to August, the Kent mango is largely produced in Mexico, Ecuador and Peru.
 Kent mangos originally originated from Florida in the 1940s.

 Hailing originally from Florida, Tommy Atkins is the most widely grown commercial variety coming into the United States.

 Like the Kent variety, Tommy Atkins also finds its origin in Florida.
-It is at present, the most widely gron commercial variety exported to the United States.
+It is at present, the most widely grown commercial variety exported to the United States.
 Tommy Atkins have a mildly sweet flavor with firm, stringy and fibrous flesh.
 Tommy Atkins have different shades going on their medium to large oval bodies.
 The most prominent of them is the dark red blush which covers most of the fruit.
 It is available from March to July and from October to January and is grown in Mexico, Guatemala, Brazil, Ecuador and Peru.

-A child variety originating from Haden mangos, the Valencia Pride is also finds its roots in Florida.
+A child variety originating from Haden mangos, the Valencia Pride also finds its roots in Florida.
 First reported Valencia Pride fruit was produced in 1941.
-This variety is large in size and the skin is covered with a large red blush while some yellow hues also find their way around it.
+This variety is large and the skin is covered with a large red blush while some yellow hues also find their way around it.
 Valencia Pride is a fibreless variety and has a smooth, melting, juicy texture along with a mouthwatering odor which makes it a premium choice.
 It is available throughout July and August.

-Glenn is also an excellent choice among various different varieties of mango.
-It has a sweet, silky and peachy flavor and an exotic odor which make it so popular among mango lovers.
+Glenn is also an excellent choice among various varieties of mango.
+It has a sweet, silky and peachy flavor and an exotic odor which make it popular among mango lovers.
 Glenn mangoes are a little red or pink in color and oval to oblong in shape.
 It is grown in Florida and is available from May to June.